WangWilly/xSync/doc/USER_REFACTORING_SUMMARY.md

-# TMD User.go Refactoring Summary
+# xSync User.go Refactoring Summary

 ## Overview
 This document outlines the comprehensive refactoring performed on the `internal/twitter/user.go` file.
 The refactoring focused on organizing types, constants, and functions into logical categories with clear separators between different functional blocks.